 Creating software is both an art and engineering.
-The engineering part makes the lifetime of a piece of software finite.
-Every 10 - 20 years, unless the software has a major overhaul of its fundamental architecture, its risk of not matching the newer demand becomes higher and higher.
+The engineering part makes the lifetime of a piece of software finite if not actively maintained.
+In general, every 10 - 20 years, for most software if there is not a major overhaul of the fundamental architecture, the risk of not matching the newer demand and hardware advances becomes higher and higher.
 So, the longer a piece of software has been in existence, the more important to know whether it has undergone any major overhaul.
-GUI improvements and minor polishes do not count.
+GUI improvements, minor polishes, changing product names based on marketing considerations, like naming a product something202X, do not count.
+For example, the well-known scientific software BLAS (Basic Linear Algebra Subprograms)22 has been around since 1979.
+But, the algorithms that the library uses are often researched and enhanced.
+Furthermore, its uses are often done via BLAS-compatible but newer libraries such as LAPACK23.
+So BLAS' long life-time is not an exception but actually an excellent example of the above software lifetime remarks.